Chemical Substances Control

 Measures against Ozone Depleting Substances

-SII has completed the total elimination of specified chlorofluorocarbons (CFCs), which are ozone depleting substances, used in our manufacturing processes, however we still use CFCs as refrigerant for chillers and air-conditioners.
-Our sites in Japan are in accordance with the CFC emissions law and have been striving to prevent leaks during use in addition to disposal through conducting simple checks and periodic inspections since FY 2015.
+SII has completed the total elimination of specified fluorocarbons, which are ozone depleting substances, used in our manufacturing processes, however we still use fluorocarbons as refrigerant for chillers and air-conditioners.
+Our sites in Japan are in accordance with the Fluorocarbons Emissions Control Law and have been striving to prevent leaks during use in addition to disposal through conducting simple checks and periodic inspections.